stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 11 - Classification.md

 ## Concept Hierarchies

 For each concept, there are also top-down hierarchies which could help an agent reason and classify objects in an organized manner using _establish and refine_ iterative processes.

+## Types Of Concepts

+We can think of concepts as a spectrum from formal to less formal:

+1. **Axiomatic** - concept defined by a formal set of necessary and sufficient conditions (e.g., mathematical equations)
+2. **Prototype** - base concepts defined by a typical example with variable properties (e.g., a chair)
+3. **Exemplar** - concepts defined by implicit abstractions of instances, or exemplars, of the concept (e.g., beauty, freedom)